ytka/ai-text-shaper/README.md

    - Rewrite the input file with the result.

 - `-o, --outpath string`
-   - Specify the path for the output file.
+   - Specify the path to the output file.

 - `-f, --use-first-code-block`
-   - If the output text contains code blocks, use the first code block for output.
+   - Use the first code block in the output text.

 - `-c, --confirm`
-   - Ask for confirmation before writing to a file.
+   - Ask for confirmation before writing to the file.

 ## Examples

 ### Basic Usage

-To provide a prompt from the command line:
+To give a prompt from the command line:

 ```sh
 ai-text-shaper -p "prompt text" /path/to/inputfile.txt
 ```

 ### Using a Prompt File

-To provide a prompt from a file:
+To give a prompt from a file:

 ```sh
 ai-text-shaper -P /path/to/promptfile.txt /path/to/inputfile.txt
 ```

-### Enable Verbose Output
+### Verbose Output

 To enable verbose output: